 Your retina is a layer at the back of your eyeball that's sensitive to light.
 It has two kinds of cells: rods and cones.
 The rods work in dim light, and the cones react to brighter light.
 They both respond to colors.
 Their signals go through the optic nerve to your brain, where they're combined to make all the colors in the rainbow.
 About 12% of women have an extra kind of cone that lets them see 100 times more colors than other people.

 If you're colorblind, that means there's a problem with at least one kind of cone.
-Those cones may be missing, or they might pick up a different color than they should.
+Those cones could be missing, or they might pick up a different color than they should.
+For instance, some cones could have defective genetic coding for specific color sensitive chemicals.
 Either way, they can't send your brain the right information.
 Since the cones also help you see the fine details of what you're looking at, colorblindness might also make you see a little less sharply.

 Most people who have colorblindness are born with it.
 That's because it usually begins with the genes you get from your parents.
 Those genes don't give your body the right instructions about how to make blue, red, and green pigments for your cones.
 Without the pigments, the cones can't recognize colors.